Meek Mill: Drake

 On July 25, 2015, Drake premiered a track, titled "Charged Up" on the Beats 1 OVO Radio Show that is widely seen as a response to Meek Mill's allegations.
 Drake highlighted Meek Mill's relatively low sales volume and further claimed that the rapper was fading into obscurity.
 Drake also dissed Funkmaster Flex by promoting his rival DJ Clue?.
 On July 29, Drake released an aggressive diss track, named "Back to Back", that further attacked Meek Mill.
 The track, streamed over 500,000 times in 4 hours, heavily suggested that Mill's relationship with Nicki Minaj is lopsided in the latter's favor and also further criticized the former for not responding to "Charged Up" and for only relying on Twitter to attack Drake.
 The track was released for streaming on the OVO SoundCloud account and on Apple Music.
 The next day, Meek Mill released a track attacking Drake titled "Wanna Know" through Funkmaster Flex on Hot 97.
 On "Wanna Know", Meek Mill revealed another reference track, ghostwritten by Quentin Miller for Drake, who he criticized for being soft.
 Meek Mill also dissed AR-Ab on the track, and claimed that Drake was urinated on inside a movie theatre.
-Mill then removed the song from SoundCloud and said that he was moving on from his feud with Drake after WWE sent him a cease and desist.
+Mill then removed the song from SoundCloud and said that he was moving on from his feud with Drake after WWE sent him a cease and desist due to his sampling of the Undertaker's theme song.

 On January 30, 2016, Drake released a new diss track aimed at Mill, titled "Summer Sixteen", as the buzz single, used to promote his fourth studio album, Views.
 Less than fifteen minutes later, Mill released a response track with his cousin and label mate Omelly called "War Pain".
 The track references several lines from "Summer Sixteen", including an incident in which Drake played "Back to Back" in a public hotel, in which, he had a room directly above Mill.
 Four months later, Mill released a remix of Fat Joe and Remy Ma's "All the Way Up" with fellow rappers Fabolous and Jadakiss.
 Meek directly references Drake in several lines of the song, such as "If you didn't write it, don't record it."
 He also implied that he was in a relationship with Drake's current love interest, Rihanna.
 Meek Mill and Drake were both respectively endorsed by Burger King and Whataburger for their feud.